Scenes in red

 Ash tries to cut off one of its legs with a scalpel, but a yellowish fluid pours out of the wound and begins to eat through the floor.
 Out of concern that the acidic fluid will breach the hull, the crew runs several floors downstairs, and find that the stuff's corrosive effects is neutralized after burning through several decks.
 Dallas says the substance resembles molecular acid, and Brett comments the creature must be using it for blood.
 'Wonderful defense mechanism - you don't dare kill it', growls Parker.
 Dallas orders everyone back to their posts, as Kane is left in his coma to be tended by Ash.

 Parker and Brett resume their repairs, commenting that they should never have landed on the planet.
 As Kane's situation remains unchanged, Ash is collecting data on the creature.
 He is startled by the sudden presence of Ripley in the infirmary.
 She wants to know what he has found out yet.
 Ash can only confirm that the creature's skin is made up of polysaccharides, which it is slowly replacing with silicon to toughen itself up.
-Ripley then confronts him with his decision to let it aboard, ignoring the quarantine law; Ash defends himself by stating he temporarily forgot the fact that Ripley is the officer in charge when Dallas and Kane are away, and that he did it out of concern for Kane's life.
+Ripley then confronts him with his decision to let it aboard, ignoring the quarantine law; Ash defends himself by stating that he did it out of concern for Kane's life, and that he temporarily forgot the fact that Ripley is the officer in charge when Dallas and Kane are away.
 Ripley replies that by allowing this, he has put all of their lives at risk, which is not appropriate behavior for a science officer.
 Ash coldly lets her know that he is perfectly capable to make that decision, and she should stick to her own job.
 Ripley leaves.

 Dallas is sitting in the Nostromo's escape shuttle, the Narcissus, listening to music, when he is called to the infirmary by Ash, because something has happened to Kane.
 The creature has detached from Kane's face on its own, and has disappeared.
 Dallas, Ripley and Ash search the infirmary, and find it when it suddenly drops from an overhead compartment on an unsuspecting Ripley; it appears to be dead, only showing basic reflexes.
 They take a closer look at it, and confirm it is dead.
 Ripley wants to get rid of it, fearing that it may become even more harmful when dead; Ash strongly disagrees, given the uniqueness of the specimen.
 He wants to take it back to Earth for more tests, as it is harmless now.
 Dallas shares Ripley's sentiment, but leaves the decision to Ash, to Ripley's amazement.